 In 1998, DRBC began monitoring to characterize water quality of the Lower Delaware River, extending from Trenton, NJ (RM 133.4) to the Delaware Water Gap (RM 209.5).
-See Figure 4 for a location map.
+See Figure 3.1 in Section 3.3 Assessment Methodology for a location map.
 The monitoring network was established because little data existed to characterize water quality in the reach, which has been included in the National Wild and Scenic Rivers system.
 The 1998 pilot study led to establishment of a fixed network for the year 2000, monitored bi-weekly through the May-September season for the purpose of defining existing water quality over a five-year period.
 The year 2000 results led to the 2001 program, the first of a five-year effort to develop a water quality management strategy that protects and improves the water quality of the Lower Delaware region.